NTU-RL2025-02/.github/profile/README.md

 ## About Our Team

-We are **import torch as np**, student research team-02 from the 2025 NTUEE Reinforcement Learning course.
-We focus on safe imitation learning for robotic manipulation.
+We are **import torch as np**, a student research team (Team-02) from the 2025 NTUEE Reinforcement Learning course.
+Our research focuses on **query-efficient online imitation learning**, aiming to reduce expert supervision by integrating a learned recovery mechanism into the DAgger framework.